joshitha-c/pokedex/README.md

 #  Battery Level Simulation (Potentiometer Knob):
 *  In the simulator, the battery level is simulated using a potentiometer (rotary knob).
 * How to test battery levels: While the simulation is running, click and drag the knob clockwise on the potentiometer in the simulator window to increase or decrease the voltage.
-> * Navigating to **Menu → Battery** will instantly reflect the real-time battery percentage and bar graph as you turn the knob!
 # schematics:
 <img width="1127" height="793" alt="image" src="https://github.com/user-attachments/assets/10bac07b-6264-4ffc-a163-201cada7d89c" />
 ## pcb files: